Biotin vs Collagen: What’s the Difference?

 What Is Collagen?

-Collagen is the most abundant protein in the human body, accounting for about one-third of its total protein composition.
-It serves as a key structural component, providing support and strength to various tissues, including skin, bones, joints, tendons, and ligaments.
+Collagen is the most abundant protein in the body, making up about one-third of its total protein composition.
+It provides structural support and strength to tissues like skin, bones, joints, tendons, and ligaments.

-There are several types of collagen, with Types I, II, and III being the most prevalent in the body.
-Type I collagen is found primarily in skin, bones, and tendons, while Type II is the main component of cartilage, and Type III is abundant in skin, muscles, and blood vessels.
+There are several types of collagen, with Types I, II, and III being the most common.
+Type I is found in skin, bones, and tendons; Type II is in cartilage; and Type III is abundant in skin, muscles, and blood vessels.

-As the body ages, its natural collagen production declines, leading to visible signs of aging such as wrinkles, sagging skin, and joint discomfort.
-Maintaining adequate collagen levels is crucial for preserving skin elasticity, promoting joint health, and ensuring overall tissue integrity.
+As we age, collagen production decreases, leading to signs of aging like wrinkles, sagging skin, and joint discomfort.
+Maintaining healthy collagen levels is key to preserving skin elasticity, supporting joint health, and ensuring tissue integrity.

 Collagen Benefits